 HOW DO YOU MAKE THE BEST CLASSIC HOMEMADE BEEF STEW?

-- After some time simmering on the stove-top (or you can try making this in your slow cooker), this Classic Homemade Beef Stew will definitely remind you of the one you grew up with.
+- After some time simmering on the stove-top (or you can try making this in an Instant Pot or your slow cooker), this Classic Homemade Beef Stew will definitely remind you of the one you grew up with.
 It’s a nutrient-rich and simple to prepare clean eating dish.

-- Start off by searing the beef in a large pot.
+- Start off by searing the beef in a large pot (preferably with a heavy bottom, like a Dutch oven).
 While you can skip this step, browning the meat first helps to seal in those juices and flavors.

 - Add the onions, aromatics and then come the vegetables.
 I used carrots, celery potatoes and a sweet potato.
 Feel free to leave that out if you’re not a sweet potato fan and you can also add some green peas or cauliflower if you like.